Renee Marshall

 Teacher Conference

-The third grade teacher conference is each day from 12:30-1:30.
+The third grade teacher conference is each day from 1:35-2:35.
 Please call to schedule a conference if you have any questions or concerns.
+You may also send a Class Dojo message.

 UIL